 August 2027

-According to the World Health Organization (WHO), around 50 million people globally are living with dementia, with 10 million new cases reported annually.
-The total number is projected to increase worldwide, and there will be 82 million sufferers in 2030 and 152 million in 2050.
+According to the World Health Organization (WHO), around 50 million people worldwide live with dementia, with 10 million new cases each year.
+That number is expected to reach 82 million by 2030 and 152 million by 2050.

-This study was designed to be undertaken in three phases.
-Phase I of the study is now completed.
-Outputs of Phase I include: identification and creation of a list of “use cases” and “tasks” which will be used to program Pepper (the robot) in Phase 2 and the prototype built will then be brought to the dementia community for their feedback.
+The study was planned in three phases.
+Phase 1 is now complete and focused on identifying a list of use cases and tasks.
+In Phase 2, these will be used to program Pepper, the robot, and the prototype will be introduced to the dementia community for feedback.